JamesWongJingHao/intermediate-deletions-joint-call-recovery/README.md

 **4. hg19_telomere_centromere.txt**

 - This file is provided.
-The file is modified from the file that can downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) under the Table Browser utility, with group="All Tables"; database=hg19; table="gap".
+The file is modified after the original data was downloaded from the UCSC genome browser site (https://genome.ucsc.edu/index.html) under the Table Browser utility, with group="All Tables"; database=hg19; table="gap".

 **5. hg19_repeatmasker_ucsc_BED.txt**